Miazga v Kvello Estate

-Miazga v Kvello Estate, 2009 SCC 51 is a leading decision of the Supreme Court of Canada on how the tort of malicious prosecution applies to Crown attorneys and other public prosecutors.
+Miazga v Kvello Estate [2009] S.C.R., 2009 SCC 51 is a leading decision of the Supreme Court of Canada on how the tort of malicious prosecution applies to Crown attorneys and other public prosecutors.
 Specifically, the court held that there is no requirement for a public prosecutor to have a subjective belief that an accused person is actually guilty.
 Nor can there be a presumption of malice from a lack of reasonable and probable grounds.

 Background

 Criminal proceedings

 In 1991, Matthew Miazga, a Crown prosecutor in Saskatchewan was asked to give pre-charge advice to police officers investigating a case of child abuse.
 Specifically, three siblings were making serious and bizarre claims of sexual abuse against their biological parents, their mother's boyfriend, their foster parents, Anita and Dale Klassen, and members of the Klassens' extended family.
 Eventually, the Klassens and their family were charged with approximately 70 counts of sexual assault.
 Miazga remained assigned as the trial prosecutor.

 During the course of the trial proceedings, Miazga came to have some concerns about the children's credibility.
 He consulted with his head office, who advised him to continue the prosecution if he believed the essential elements of the children's story.

 On December 18, 1992, the children's biological parents were found guilty of sexual assault against the children.
 The trial judge went on to urge that the children not be made to endure another criminal trial.
 As a result of the judge's comments, as well as Miazga's increasing concern about the children's credibility, he negotiated a plea bargain with one of the Klassen's extended family, and stayed the remaining charges.

 In 1995, the Saskatchewan Court of Appeal upheld the convictions against the biological parents.
 In 1996, the Supreme Court of Canada allowed an appeal based on the problems with the children's evidence.